Lussskki/BITCAMP-PYTHON-CHALLANGES/Readme.txt

-i think i complete the home work and its done, but i cant used statment: id else elif, for challenge work.
+i think i complete the challenge and its done, but i cant used statment: id else elif, for challenge work.